Human rights abuses in Punjab, India: Armed Forces Special Powers Act

 The Armed Forces (Punjab and Chandigarh)Special Powers Act (AFSPA) was passed in 1983.
 It allows either the governor of a region or the Central Government to declare any part of the state a "disturbed" area, allowing security forces to kill any person carrying something deemed capable of being a weapon, and arrest any person based on a "reasonable suspicion" that they intend to commit an offense.
 It also empowers security forces to kill any person who is engaged in an action deemed to be a threat to public order, and instructs courts not to take cognizance of any offense committed by such security forces unless specifically instructed to do so by the Central Government.

-Militants Human Right violations
+Militants' human rights violations

 According to the US State Department, and the Assistant Inspector General of the Punjab Police Intelligence Division, the KCF was responsible for the 1995 assassination of Chief Minister Beant Singh.
+Many incidents of innocent civilians, mostly Hindus, being dragged from buses and brutally murdered also took place in Punjab.
+One example among many is the killing of 72 Hindus in two separate incidents near the Haryana border.
+KCF Terrorists also butchered 125 Hindus travelling by train near Ludhiana.
+Sikh Terrorists even went as far to kill whole families of Hindus from villages so as to illegally acquire their land and property.
+Sikh militants were also responsible for murders of many famous Punjabi Personalities including Amar Singh Chamkila, Punjabi Revolutionary Poet Avtar Singh Pash, Punjabi actor Veerendar Singh, Punjab Kesari Group founder and Ex MP Lala Jagat Narain and many more.
+Sikh Terrorists were involved in bombing of Air India Flight 182 killing 329 people including crew.